awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

             },
    ```

-### Create an inventory Resource Data Sync for multiple accounts defined in AWS Organizations<a name="systems-manager-inventory-resource-data-sync-AWS-Organizations-create"></a>
+### Create an inventory Resource Data Sync for accounts defined in AWS Organizations<a name="systems-manager-inventory-resource-data-sync-AWS-Organizations-create"></a>

-The following procedure describes how to use the AWS CLI to create a resource data sync for multiple accounts that are defined in AWS Organizations\.
+The following procedure describes how to use the AWS CLI to create a resource data sync for accounts that are defined in AWS Organizations\.
 You must use the AWS CLI to perform this task\.
+You must also perform this procedure for each AWS Region and account defined in AWS Organizations\.

-**To create a resource data sync for multiple accounts defined in AWS Organizations \(AWS CLI\)**
+**To create a resource data sync for accounts defined in AWS Organizations \(AWS CLI\)**

 1. Install and configure the AWS CLI, if you have not already\.